CareEvolution/mdh-data-guide/readme.md

 This repository is organized into two main sections:

+* Jupyter notebooks to let you interpret and model your data using Python and Pandas.
+* Example queries to explore and transform your data in the MyDataHelps Export Explorer.

 ### Example Notebooks

 Try out the example [notebooks](https://github.com/CareEvolution/mdh-data-guide/blob/main/notebooks) to interpret and model your MyDataHelps data using Python and Pandas.

-### Example Queries

-Try out the example [queries](https://github.com/CareEvolution/mdh-data-guide/blob/main/queries) to explore and transform your MyDataHelps data using SQL.
-To run these queries, sign into [MyDataHelps Designer](https://designer.mydatahelps.org) and navigate to the Export Explorer page (under Settings for your project).

 # Getting Started with Example Notebooks